Monticello School District- "Believing, Achieving, Succeeding"

 On behalf of the educators and students of this District, we wish to honor these five men for their devotion and care and concern for each student in the Monticello School District.
 We appreciate their dedication to the District as they tirelessly work to produce the best education for the children of this District.

-The Monticello Jr. /Sr. Chess Team played February 10 in a regional tournament at the Southeast Co-op.
+The Monticello Chess Club competed in a local tournament at the Southeast Co-op on Saturday, September 28.